sciencemesh/sciencemesh/docs/content/en/docs/How to join ScienceMesh/_index.md

 ## Technical steps

-1. FIXME: patched OC10 or NC version will be here; preferred version will be K8S deployment (collect into a page what Mirek reported).
+1. We have prepared a K8S deployment of OC10.
 It includes the integration application as well.
+Follow steps in the [official EFSS deployment page](../technical-documentation/efss-deployment).
+This is the recommended way to deploy the system.

-Or you can install pure OC10 or NC and patch it and install the integration application manually.
-Or alternatively for developers, install everything manually (will be described separately at the bottom of the page).
+   Alternatively, you can install pure OC10 or NC and patch it and install the integration application manually as described in a [separate EFSS deployment page](../technical-documentation/efss-deployment/manual-efss-installation).
+That is also a way suitable for developers as it describes how to possibly track newest git versions of the code.

 1. Install and set up the [Reva IOP (interoperability platform)]({{< ref "docs/Technical-documentation/IOP" >}}) acting as an Executive Module of your EFSS instance in the ScienceMesh.
 Reva allows you to use all available API to share various resources within ScienceMesh (data, apps,...).